Frequent Questions: Southeast Fishing Permits

 How are permits renewed?

-Permit holders renew their permits by submitting an application with required documents to the Southeast Permits Office.
-The Permits Office will mail a renewal package to the address on file approximately 60 days before a permit expires.
+Approximately 60 days before a permit expires, permit holders renew their permits by submitting an on-line application with required documents to the Southeast Permits Office.
+If there is an e-mail address on file for the user-account, the Permits Office will send an e-mail when permits are eligible for renewal.
+If there is not an e-mail address on file, the Permits Office will mail a renewal letter to the address on file.
 A renewal package can also be obtained by:

 - Using the Southeast Fisheries Permit System.